AJCordova/MiseTrackiOS/README.md

  - Swift 6
  - Firebase

+### TODOS

 ### Active Development
 This project is under active development.
-The architecture is stabilizing, but breaking changes may occur as we refine patterns and add features.
-The core data models and service layer are relatively stable, while UI and advanced features are evolving.
+The architecture is stabilizing, but breaking changes may occur as I refine patterns and add features.
+The core data models and service layer are relatively stable with basic error handling, while UI and advanced features are evolving.